We asked teacher Melissa Farley to share her ideas for the class with you!

 My First Yoga Class: Kate Loewengart

-By Mama Bear , In , 11:07 AM
+By Mama Bear , In first yoga class , 11:07 AM

 When I think about it, I had many "first classes" that sort of blend together now, since at that time they were just a way to get some exercise.
 But after graduation, when I was living in NYC, someone I worked with started teaching at OM Yoga Center and pretty much insisted we come out to support her.
 Never one to say no, I said yes.
 And then the fear set in.
 What did I get myself into?
 This was New York!
 And downtown yoga!
 I was an athlete of the defensive sort; certainly not graceful like the women I knew who did yoga, all bendy and pretzel-y and dancer-hopeful-ish who took lessons at Broadway Dance Center on the side.